theodoreyong9/AIWA/README.md

   zero network calls registers correctly; two domains reconciled pairwise converge to identical balances while a third, never-merged domain stays fully isolated, seeing only itself.
+- **Retraction of the local-PoW entry above.** The premise motivating it — that SOL burn is "impossible" without connectivity — was itself wrong, corrected directly by the user: a burn is never impossible at any distance, only slower to confirm (the transaction is broadcast and eventually reaches the network; confirmation is delayed, not blocked).
+  `local-pow.js`/`local_pow.rs` and their 16 tests were removed rather than kept under a now-incorrect justification.
+Recorded here, not deleted from history, per this project's own discipline of not hiding what was tried and why it was reconsidered.
+- **Domain identity is derived, not typed.** A further correction: a domain isn't a name a user picks ("Earth", "Mars", a "+ New domain" prompt) — it's derived deterministically from the wallet that backs it (SHA-256 of the public key, truncated).
+No domain or ledger exists until a wallet does.
+Verified directly: the same wallet always re-derives the identical id; two independently generated wallets derive distinct ids with no coordination; reconciliation between two such domains, addressed by their real derived hashes, still converges correctly.
+Contacts now show this hash plus an explicitly informational, editable per-contact delay value, replacing the earlier global boolean "linked/cut" toggle that implied a single whole-system connectivity state the paper never assumes (§9's C(t) is already pairwise).
+A "create test peer" affordance remains, clearly labeled testing-only, purely to exercise Reconcile within one browser tab — a real second domain is just another device running this same app with its own independently derived identity.
+New whitepaper §24.6(ii) retraction note and Appendix H.15; 137 JS / 104 Rust tests.
+- **Adopted the real Proof-of-Will reward structure.** `reward.js` and `reward.rs` were rewritten from the earlier power-law form r=K·b^α·q^β to the user's own real mining formula (YourMine's `mine.js`, `calcClaimable()`): r(b,q,q_total,T) = (b·q^α)/[ln(q_total^(β(1−T))+C)]^γ.
+Two adaptations are deliberate and documented, not silent: q_total (the original's global "protocol age," shared identically by every participant on a single chain) is this domain's own cadence-epoch count here, since requiring AIWA domains to agree on one shared reference epoch would reintroduce the cross-domain synchronization dependency §9 rules out;
+  the original's minimum-30-Solana-slot wait becomes `minQ`, a deployment-chosen epoch count, since AIWA's epoch has no fixed real-time duration.
+Verified byte-for-byte against the real reference implementation's own constants (α=1.1, β=2.2, γ=3, C=33³=35937): JS and Rust both independently compute `0.11844290947765648` for b=1, q=q_total=100, T=0 — confirmed a third way by running the real EventDag end to end (100 real cadence advances, then one accrual event) rather than only calling the function directly.
+All dependent tests (cadence-integration, g, g-integration, g-scenario, lemma1, module-rank, the wall-clock counterexample, the parity scripts) were updated and re-verified, not merely left passing by coincidence — g-scenario's fixture, specifically chosen because no accrual in it lands at exactly q=0, was confirmed to still produce identical balances (40, 20) under the new formula.
+  **What this does NOT close, stated as plainly as what it does**:
+  §24.1's Sybil-profit derivation and Appendix C's Lemma 1 divergence experiments were built on the old formula's b^α term; the new formula's b^1 (linear) term changes that algebra in a way noted informally in §10 but not yet rigorously re-derived.
+The deployed `module-registry.js` validation (§27.2) still enforces the old formula's α≤1 check, unexamined against the new one.
+Both flagged as open work in the whitepaper (§10, §24.1, §27.2, Appendix D.2, Appendix H.14) rather than silently assumed to still hold.
+145 JS / 112 Rust tests at that point (before the local-PoW retraction above brought the count back down).
 - Also fixed two UI confusions flagged directly: removed the duplicate quick "Register a module" shortcut from the Domain screen (it bypassed the real signed/hash-checked pipeline) — Commit → Submit plugin code